Hamas releases 24 hostages from Gaza on first day of Israel truce

 The release of the 24 captives — out of the roughly 240 taken hostage by Hamas during an assault on southern Israel on October 7 — comes after a deal between Israel and Hamas, which includes a four-day truce and exchange of captives for Palestinians held in Israeli prisons, took effect.

-The Israelis hostages were back in Israeli territory where they would undergo medical checks before being reunited with their families, the army said.
+The Israeli captaives were back in Israeli territory where they would undergo medical checks before being reunited with their families, the army said.

 They included four children and six elderly women, a list issued by the Israeli prime minister’s office showed.

-“Our citizens underwent an initial medical examination and their families were informed by the appointed officials that they were back,” the statement reads.
+“Our citizens underwent an initial medical examination and their families were informed by the appointed officials that they were back,” it said in a statement.

-In a video recording, Netanyahu also said that his government is committed to the return of all remaining hostages.
+In a video recording, Prime Minister Benjamin Netanyahu said that his government is committed to the return of all remaining captives.

 Qatar said 39 Palestinian women and children detained in Israeli jails were released as part of the deal.
+Israel confirmed 39 prisoners had been released.

+Qadura Fares, who heads the Palestinian Prisoners’ Club NGO, said 33 prisoners freed in the West Bank were handed to a team from the ICRC.
+He said the remaining six were being released from a Jerusalem prison.

 Israeli forces fired tear gas at a crowd of Palestinians who had gathered for the release of the prisoners outside Ofer prison in the occupied West Bank.